CharlesSchimmel/haskell-best-practices/README.md

 bundles an effects system.
 Needless to say, do not give yourself the headache of trying to manage two effects systems.

+## Transformers

 ## Tagless-Final or RIO

 # Strings

-## Why are there 3 String Types?
-String is a simple list of ASCII characters and is built into the GHC as the standard text type.
-However, it's not particularly performantG
+An oddity in Haskell is the three primary string types. `String` is the built-in string type and is a simple list of ASCII characters.
+However, it's not particularly performant and does not handle Unicode well.

-## When to use String
-If you're doing a small amount of basic string reading and writing, `String` will be fine.

-## When to use Text
+## Text
-In most situations where you're dealing with a modest amount of text that is intended to be read by a human, you want Data.Text.
-Data.Text has all of the utility functions that work on String (and more), but is more performant.
+In most situations where you're dealing with a modest amount of text that is intended to be read by a human, you want `Text`. `Text` has all of the utility functions that work on `String` (and more), but is more performant and handles Unicode.

+For small applications, or applications that do minimal String processing `String` will be fine.

-## When to use ByteString
+## ByteString
-ByteString is a collection of raw bytes and may or may not represent human-readable text.
-It is best used when you do not care whether it's human-readable, do not care about the abstraction around the representation of whatever data it represents, or need to parse raw bytes.
-It could be UTC-8, ASCII, or whatever.
+`ByteString` is an implementation of raw byte arrays, and therefore may be arbitrary binary data.
+It is best used when you care about performance more than whether it's human-readable, do not care about the abstraction around the representation of whatever data it represents, or need to work with raw bytes.
+As an array of Word8 byets, `ByteString` does not handle Unicode or any text encoding at all. `ByteString` also enables more control over the memory use of data and is useful when dealing with large

 # Web Servers

 # Parsing
+The major libraries in this space are `parsec` and its derivatives `attoparsec` and `megaparsec`.
+Similar to `lens` variants, the API and user experience of these three libraries are very similar, so understanding the basics of one will translate well to another.

+## megaparsec
+`megaparsec` has all of the functionality of `parsec` and `attoparsec` but with better error messages, and generally better user experience.
+As a tradeoff, `attoparsec` is faster.

 # Streaming Libraries
+Conduit, Streaming, and Pipes

+# Command Line Arguments
+## optparse-applicative

+`optparse-applicative` is by far the de-facto standard for parsing command line arguments with an easy to use API and automatically generated `--help` documentation.